 I have a new car; do I need to take it to a dealership for maintenance in order to keep my warranty valid?

 No!
 Forget all about that old myth.
 As long as you follow the specifications given by the manufacturer (which can be found in your handy owner’s manual), your warranty is valid.
-At Car Repair Service, we always follow the manufacturer’s maintenance schedule.
+At Classic Auto Body, we always follow the manufacturer’s maintenance schedule.
 We’ll make sure your warranty remains valid and your car remains happy – for many miles to come!